whollysmoke9232-hue/grace-in-the-margins/src/devotionals/look-and-live.md

 ---
 title: Just Look and Live
+date: 2025-08-02
+author: Ed Wilkins
 layout: default.njk
+tags:
 excerpt: You don’t have to climb your way to God or fix yourself first.
 Just look to Jesus—and live.
-tags:
-  - devotionals
-  - grace
-  - salvation
-  - john
-  - faith
-date: 2025-08-02
 ---

 ## 📖 Key Scripture